Kintiru/blog/_posts/en/llinear algebra/2023-11-21-Eigenvectors and Eigenvalues.md

 </details>

+# Relation to Trace

+trace is sum of diagonal entries of a matirix, and it is equal to the sum of eigenvalues of the matrix.

+$$
+\text{trace}(A) = \sum_{i=1}^n \lambda_i
+$$

 # Complex Eigenvectors/Eigenvalues

 If a matrix is a real matrix, $A\in \mathbb{R}^{n\times n}$, then the complex conjugate of its eigenvectors and eigenvalues are also the eigenvector and eigenvalues of the matrix $A$.

-This implies that if there a matrix have odd number of eigenvalues, at least one of the eigenvalues and associated eigenvector is real.
+Which implies that if there a matrix have odd number of eigenvalues, at least one of the eigenvalues and associated eigenvector is real.

 ## Having only complex numbers in eigenvalues/eigenvectors

 If a matrix has only complex eigenvectors and eigenvaues, it means any real vectors will be rotated by the matrix.

-## Eigenvalues of bipartite graph
+# Eigenvalues of bipartite graph

 Eigenvalues of bipartite graph are plus minus pairs.